Background Intelligent Transfer Service

 Background Intelligent Transfer Service (BITS) is a component of Microsoft Windows XP and later iterations of the operating systems, which facilitates asynchronous, prioritized, and throttled transfer of files between machines using idle network bandwidth.
 It is most commonly used by recent versions of Windows Update, Microsoft Update, Windows Server Update Services, and System Center Configuration Manager to deliver software updates to clients, Microsoft's anti-virus scanner Microsoft Security Essentials (a later version of Windows Defender) to fetch signature updates, and is also used by Microsoft's instant messaging products to transfer files.
-BITS is exposed through the Component Object Model (COM).
+BITS is exposed through the Component Object Model (COM) and the UWP API Windows.Networking.BackgroundTransfer.

 Technology

 BITS uses idle bandwidth to transfer data.
 Normally, BITS transfers data in the background, i.e., BITS will only transfer data whenever there is bandwidth which is not being used by other applications.
 BITS also supports resuming transfers in case of disruptions.

 BITS version 1.0 supports only downloads.
+BITS version 1.2 was included in Windows XP SP1 and Windows 2000 SP3.
 From version 1.5, BITS supports both downloads and uploads.
 Uploads require the IIS web server, with BITS server extension, on the receiving side.